harsha123e/prompt-engineering-projects/Market-Research-Prompt/README.md

 ## ⚙️ Files

-- `prompt.json`: The full structured prompt (works with ChatGPT, Grok, Claude, or any advanced LLM).
+- `prompt.txt`: The full structured prompt (works with ChatGPT, Grok, Claude, or any advanced LLM).
 - `README.md`: You’re reading it.

 ## 💡 How It Works